Relax, Rebalance, Restore

 "Aromatherapy is a caring hands-on therapy which seeks to induce relaxation, to increase energy, to reduce the effects of stress and to restore the lost balance to mind body and soul."
 Robert Tisserand.

-Aroma Reflexology combines two deeply therapeutic treatments to add an extra dimension to your reflexology treatment, this offers a double opportunity to help shift some long-term symptoms and conditions and promotes physical, emotional and spiritual well-being.
+Aroma Reflexology combines two deeply therapeutic treatments to add an extra dimension to your reflexology session.
+This offers a double opportunity to help shift long-term symptoms and conditions, and promotes physical, emotional, and spiritual well-being.

 To optimize the benefits of aroma-reflexology, please expect to commit to a minimum of 3 reflexology treatments in addition to using the cream at home.

-Some oils are NOT suitable for some conditions so it is important to list all diagnoses and current medical treatment.
+Some oils are NOT suitable for certain conditions, so it is important to list all diagnoses and current medical treatment.

 Reflexology for Perimenopause and Menopause

-Alongside Reflexology, there are many ways to support the natural shift from perimenopause to menopause.
+Alongside Reflexology, there are many other ways to support the natural shift from perimenopause to menopause.

-What isn’t often talked about, but is equally important, is the natural decline in testosterone levels that men experience as they age.
-This transition, often referred to as andropause (sometimes called the ‘male menopause’), typically occurs around middle age and can have a
+What isn’t often talked about—but is equally important—is the natural decline in testosterone that many men experience as they age.
+This transition, known as andropause (sometimes called the ‘male menopause’), typically occurs around middle age and can have a significant impact on wellbeing.

-When combined with major life changes or emotional challenges, this process can lead to symptoms such as fatigue, irritability, and heightened feelings of anxiety or depression.
+When combined with major life changes or emotional challenges, this shift can lead to symptoms such as fatigue, irritability and increased anxiety or low mood.

-In fact, the symptoms of andropause are often overlooked or misunderstood, which can be concerning.
-Sadly, some men begin to feel that there’s something inherently ‘wrong’ with them, when in reality, these changes are a natural part of the aging process.
+Unfortunately, the symptoms of andropause are often overlooked or misunderstood, which can be deeply concerning.
+Some men may begin to feel as though there’s something ‘wrong’ with them, when in reality, these changes are a natural part of the aging process.

-Natural or complementary therapies, such as reflexology, can support this transition and act as a catalyst for positive change.
+Natural and complementary therapies, such as reflexology, can offer meaningful support during this time and serve as a catalyst for positive change.

 Reflexology for Children/Teens